 If you have not graduated high school, you must submit a GED certificate issued by the Department of Education in your state.

 Standardized Test Scores

 At Franklin Pierce you are more than just a number-- or a test score.
-You are not required to submit standardized test scores as part of your admissions portfolio, except if you are an NCAA Division II student-athlete.
+You are not required to submit standardized test scores as part of your admissions portfolio.
 However, you may choose to include standard test scores if you wish.

 Letter(s) of Recommendation